-The notes are redeemable, at Renters Choice's option, in whole or in part, at any time and from time to time on and after August 15, 2003 and prior to maturity.
-Renters Choice must provide notice of redemption not less than 30 nor more than 90 days' prior to such redemption by first-class mail to each Holder's registered address.
-The notes may be redeemed at the following redemption prices (expressed as a percentage of principal amount), plus accrued interest, if any, to the redemption date (subject to the right of Holders of record on the relevant record date to receive interest due on the relevant interest payment date), if redeemed during the 12-month period commencing on August 15 of the years set forth below:
+The notes are redeemable, at Rent-A-Center's option, in whole or in part, at any time and from time to time on and after August 15, 2003 and prior to maturity.
+The notes may be redeemed at the following redemption prices, expressed as a percentage of principal amount, plus accrued interest, if any, to the redemption date, subject to the right of holders of record on the relevant record date to receive interest due on the relevant interest payment date, if redeemed during the 12-month period commencing on August 15 of the years set forth below:

-PERIOD REDEMPTION PRICE
+PERIOD REDEMPTION PRICE 2003 2004 2005 2006 and thereafter 103.667% 101.833%

-2003

-2005.
-2006 and thereafter.

-In addition, at any time and from time to time prior to August 15, 2001, Renters Choice may redeem up to 33.33% of the original aggregate principal amount of the notes with the proceeds of one or more Equity Offerings by Renters Choice at a redemption price (expressed as a percentage of principal amount thereof) of 111% plus accrued interest, if any, to the redemption date (subject to the right of Holders of record on the relevant record date to receive interest due on the relevant interest payment date).
+In addition, prior to August 15, 2001, Rent-A-Center may on any one or more occasions redeem up to 33.33% of the original aggregate principal amount of the notes with the proceeds of one or more equity offerings by Rent-A-Center at a redemption price of 111% of the principal amount thereof, plus accrued interest, if any, to the redemption date.
 However, at least 66.67% of the original amount of the notes must remain outstanding after each such redemption.
-Any redemption under this provision must occur within 90 days following the closing of any such Equity Offering.
+Any redemption under this provision must occur within 90 days following the closing of any such equity offering.